samizdatco/skia-canvas/docs/getting-started.md

 ### Multithreading

-When rendering canvases in the background (e.g., by using the asynchronous [saveAs][saveAs] or [toBuffer][toBuffer] methods), tasks are spawned in a thread pool managed by the [rayon][rayon] library.
+When rendering canvases in the background (e.g., by using the asynchronous [toFile][toFile] or [toBuffer][toBuffer] methods), tasks are spawned in a thread pool managed by the [rayon][rayon] library.
 By default it will create up to as many threads as your CPU has cores.
 You can see this default value by inspecting any [Canvas][canvas] object's [`engine.threads`][engine] property.
 If you wish to override this default, you can set the `SKIA_CANVAS_THREADS` environment variable to your preferred value.

 For example, you can limit your asynchronous processing to two simultaneous tasks by running your script with:
 ```bash